aetperf/FastBCP-Documentation/README.md

 ## Quick Start
-If you want to use it quickly, download the lastest Release and unzip it to a directory
+If you want to use it quickly, download the lastest Release and unzip it to a director.

 For the following databases drivers are embedded : Clickhouse, DuckDB, MS SQLServer, Netezza, Oracle, MySQL, PostgreSQL, SAP HANA and Teradata .

 You will need to install your ODBC or OLEDB drivers of your favorite database in order to use it with ODBC or OLEDB connectiontype.

+You can use the FastBCP Wizard to generate a FastBCP command line : [FastBCP Wizard](./FastBCPWizard.html

 # Logging